 Often, the blood clot is 1 that formed in a deep vein of the leg.
 This is called deep vein thrombosis (DVT).

 Health care providers use the term venous thromboembolism (VTE) to describe both PE and DVT.
-They use the term VTE because the two conditions are very closely related.
+They use the term VTE because the 2 conditions are very closely related.
 And, because their prevention and treatment is are also closely related.

 What causes a pulmonary embolism?

 An embolus may be from clots in other parts of the body.
 Or they may be made up of other solids, liquids, or gases that travel to the lungs.
-For example, one may be made up of fat or air bubbles.
+For example, 1 may be made up of fat or air bubbles.